Cold Asian Noodle Salad

 Variations

 • if you’re missing any of the veggies, no problem.
 Use what you have on hand and don’t worry about exact amounts.
-Other suitable veggies include any variety of cabbage, any color of bell pepper, broccoli, jalapeno and cucumber.
+Other suitable veggies include any variety of cabbage, any color of bell pepper, snap peas, broccoli, jalapeno and cucumber.

 • To add protein to this recipe, add baked crispy tofu, marinated tempeh or 1 cup edamame.
+You can also add chicken or beef.

 • To make the recipe gluten-free, use gluten-free noodles such as buckwheat noodles and make sure you use gluten-free tamari or coconut aminos instead of soy sauce.